Is Fluoride in Drinking Water Good or Bad?

 The Facts About Fluoride in Drinking Water

 According to the Centers for Disease Control and Prevention (CDC), about 2/3 of Americans drink fluoride through public water.
 Public drinking water becomes fluoridated when the naturally occurring fluoride levels are adjusted with chemical fluoride to the optimal fluoride levels.
-Optimal levels are recommended by the U.S. Public Health Service to prevent tooth decay.
+Optimal water fluoridation levels are recommended by the U.S. Public Health Service to prevent tooth decay.

 The Pros of Fluoride in Drinking Water

 - Fluoride is endorsed by the American Medical Association (AMA), the American Dental Association (ADA), and the CDC as a safe and effective way to reduce cavities.

 - CDC lists it as one of the top 10 more important public health measures of the 20th Century.

 - Studies show that water fluoridation reduces tooth decay by about 25% over a person’s lifetime.

 - Having fluoride in public drinking water sources is the least expensive way to deliver the benefits of fluoride in water to all residents of a community, regardless of age, income, education, or socioeconomic status.

 - For every $1 invested in water fluoridation, approximately $38 is saved in dental treatment costs.